 Style essences or style identities are types of beauty or the natural lines and shapes of your face and body repeated in clothing.
 They teach us that clothing that repeats those lines looks natural and harmonious on us, whereas clothing that breaks with those lines looks off or uncomfortable.

 By identifying your style essences, you will discover the best silhouettes, fabrics and patterns for you.

 In this section, you will find resources on style essences and guidance to help you identify your blend of style essences.

-The Kibbe body types are an array of 13 body types that are based on physical characteristics and the principle of Yin and Yang.
+The Kibbe archetypes are an array of 13 style archetypes that are based on physical characteristics and the principle of yin and yang.
 The theory was introduced during the 1980s by personal image consultant David Kibbe and breaks with traditional body type theories in that it doesn't seek balance but harmony.

-In this section, you will find resources on Kibbe's body type theory and guidance to help you find your Kibbe body type.
+In this section, you will find resources on Kibbe's archetype theory and guidance to help you find your Kibbe archetype.